W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 ---
-title: A Designer's Experience
+title: Static Site Generators are cool bro!
 date: 2020-09-11 00:00:00
-description: How using a static site generator reduced my own cognitive load
+description: A designer's POV on this topic.
 featured_image: '/images/vincentiu-solomon-ln5drpv_ImI-unsplash.jpg'
 ---

-I love tools and services that can make my life much simpler.
-[Jekyll](https://jekyllrb.com/) is one of these and I've been fan boy for a few years now and as newer options emerge on the market, the better they seem to get.
-At least for me, they do!
+I love tools and tech that can make one's life easier.
+[Jekyll](https://jekyllrb.com/) is one of these and I've been fan-boy for a few years now.
 ![Jekyll logo from jekyllrb.com](https://jekyllrb.com/img/jekyll-og.png)

 ---